microsoft/industry/healthcare/referenceImplementation/readme.md

 ### Optional pre-requisites

 The deployment experience in Azure portal allows you to bring in existing (preferably empty) subscriptions dedicated for the platform part of the Azure for Healthcare architecture.
-It also allows you to bring existing subscriptions that can be used as the initial healthcare landing zones for your carrier grade workloads.
+It also allows you to bring existing subscriptions that can be used as the initial healthcare landing zones for your healthcare workloads.

 ## Step by step guidance